Nicotine marketing: Regulation and evasion techniques

 Because it harms public health, nicotine marketing is increasingly regulated.

 Advertising restrictions typically shift marketing spending to unrestricted media.
 Banned on television, ads move to print; banned in all conventional media, ads shift to sponsorships; banned as in-store advertising and packaging, advertising shifts to shill (undisclosed) marketing reps, sponsored online content, viral marketing, and other stealth marketing techniques.
 Unlike conventional advertising, stealth marketing is not openly attributed to the organization behind it.
 This neutralizes mistrust of tobacco companies, which is widespread among children and the teenagers who provide the industry with most new addicts.

 Another method of evading restrictions is to sell less-regulated nicotine products instead of the ones for which advertising is more regulated.
 For instance, while TV ads of cigarettes are banned in the United States, similar TV ads of e-cigarettes are not.

 The most effective media are usually banned first, meaning advertisers need to spend more money to addict the same number of people.
 Comprehensive bans can make it impossible to effectively substitute other forms of advertising, leading to actual falls in consumption.
 However, skillful use of allowed media can increase advertising exposure; the exposure of U.S. children to nicotine advertising is increasing as of 2018.

 Methods

 Nicotine advertising uses specific techniques, but often uses multiple methods simultaneously.
-For instance, the ad illustrated in this section uses many of the techniques discussed below.
-Its tagline reads "NEVER let the goody two shoes get you down", making use of reactance; it has also been described as urging smokers to disregard health warnings.
-The model's gesture echoes earlier ads which made more explicit claims of voice box benefits.
-The 1999-2000 "Find your voice" ad campaign, of which this ad was a part, was criticized as offensive to smokers who have lost their voices to throat cancer, and as targeting minority women and seeking to associate itself with empowerment, independence, self-expression, women's rights, and sexual allure.
+For instance, a 1999 advert for Virginia Slims uses many of the techniques discussed below.
+Its tagline read "NEVER let the goody two shoes get you down", making use of reactance; it had also been described as urging smokers to disregard health warnings.
+The model's gesture in the advert echoed earlier ads which made more explicit claims of voice box benefits.
+The 1999–2000 "Find your voice" ad campaign, of which this ad was a part, was criticized as offensive to smokers who have lost their voices to throat cancer, and as targeting minority women and seeking to associate itself with empowerment, independence, self-expression, women's rights, and sexual allure.